When a Dog Attack Causes Serious Injury

 1. Initial Case Evaluation

-We review medical records, photographs, and incident reports to assess liability and damages.
+Our dog bite attorneys in Detroit review medical records, photographs, and incident reports to assess liability and damages.

 2. Investigation and Documentation